elupus/autosar-xcp/source/README.txt

 of how dynamic DAQ lists are allocated and released makes this internal HEAP reasonably simple to implement.

-* No support for RESUME mode, ECU Programming, Seed and Key and PID off.
+* No support for RESUME mode, ECU Programming and PID off.

 * Interleaved mode is only partially tested since it is not allowed over the CAN protocol.